sia-steve/Slate/source/index.html.md

 # Units

-Unless otherwise specified, all parameters should be specified in their smallest possible unit.
-For example, size should always be specified in bytes and Siacoins should be specified in hastings.
-JSON values returned by the API will also use the smallest possible unit, unless otherwise specified.
+Unless otherwise noted, all parameters should be identified in their smallest possible unit.
+For example, size should always be specified in bytes and Siacoins should always be specified in hastings.
+JSON values returned by the API will also use the smallest possible unit, unless otherwise noted.

-If a numbers is returned as a string in JSON, it should be treated as an arbitrary-precision number (bignum), and it should be parsed with your language's corresponding bignum library.
+If a number is returned as a string in JSON, it should be treated as an arbitrary-precision number (bignum), and it should be parsed with your language's corresponding bignum library.
 Currency values are the most common example where this is necessary.

 # Daemon